About Us | The Purrtastic Presents Story

 What was Peggy and Sally's adoption story?

-Back in 2005, I was eager to welcome my first cats as an adult and knew I wanted to adopt.
-That’s when I discovered Peggy and Sally, two litter mates up for adoption.
-They were in need of a new forever home after their previous elderly owner had passed away, leaving them without a family.
-At just four years old, these sweet fur babies had found themselves in a tough spot, and I knew immediately that they were meant to be with me.
+Back in 2005, I was ready to welcome my very first cats as an adult—and I knew right away that I wanted to adopt.
+That’s when I came across Peggy and Sally, a beautiful pair of littermates looking for a new forever home.
+Their elderly owner had sadly passed away, and at just four years old, these sweet girls suddenly found themselves without a family.

 Who is Bodhi and what was his adoption story?